 Image

-The 3D PCA reveals something additionally interesting.
-Although still circular, the curve appears to ripple.
+The 2D projection again reveals a circle formed by curve features of different orientations.
+The 3D PCA reveals something additionally interesting: although still circular, the curve appears to ripple.

 At first, I wasn’t sure what to make of this result, so seeing that update was exciting!
 The theory makes a lot of sense, and it appears that not only would rippling the manifold be something the model might “want” to do, but it’s something that, at least when it comes to curve detectors, we’re able to observe neatly.